Created: 4 Jul 2022; Updated: 28 Mar 2025 (Change Log)

 A splendidly cataloged collection, thoroughly researched, with unusually extensive provenances for the period.
 A pleasure to read even today (and even for a non-German speaker):![]() ![]() The first 15.5 Pl. of Teil II illustrate a remarkable collection of ~230 Roman Provincial Coins (mostly AE), including 86 Alexandrian on >6 Pl.
 The Nero-Agrippina AR Drachm from Caesarea, shown above (next to its photo from Triton XXIV, Merani Collection), appears on pl.
 7. (It is fascinating to compare Niggeler II and Mabbott I [above], roughly contemporary collections & catalogs which treated similar material remarkably differently.)
 Followed by 12 Pl. of Republican (emphasizing the Imperators, the last 3 Pl.
 Octavian-Augustus), incl.
 Lot 954, the Brutus EID MAR denarius illustrated on the cover of Lanz 88 [Benz, above]. |

-NOBLEMAN [COUNT DE LAVAL] = GLENDINING & Co.
+NOBLEMAN [COUNT DE LAVAL (1883-1970)] = GLENDINING & Co.
 Catalogue of the Important Collection of Greek Gold and Silver Coins, The property of a Nobleman (London, 18 April 1955). |

-Ex Library of George D Hatie (ANA President 1979-1981); w/ various ephemera: stamped & handwritten invoice on Spink stationary (in two hands, one perhaps from GM?), dated 4 April 1955 & addressed to Hatie, w/ commission form & presentation form letter; ex Jeffrey M. Peck (PA, USA); acq. by CSJ for Jackson-Jacobs library. |
+Ex Library of George D Hatie (1910-1997, ANA President 1979-1981), with various ephemera: stamped & handwritten invoice on Spink stationary (in two hands, the blue ink probably George Muller‘s), dated 4 April 1955 & addressed to Hatie, w/ commission form & presentation form letter; ex Jeffrey M. Peck (PA, USA); acq. by CSJ for Jackson-Jacobs library. ![]() |

 733 Lots, 29 Pl.
 Cataloged by George Muller w/ his 1.5 pp. introductory essay.
 [Illustrated, un-priced/pre-sale copy.]
-[Spring 230 ; Clain-Stefanelli 1983 ; Manville 1955.5 ; Online via Archive] Lot 408.1 now Curtis Jackson-Jacobs Collection.
-GM’s foreword notes that “though quite a few pieces come from well-known Continental auction sales of the period between the two World Wars, no pedigree is given, as the owner did not keep a record of their provenance.”
+[Spring 230 ; Clain-Stefanelli 1983 ; Manville 1955.5 ; Online via Archive] Two coins from sale now in my collection (neither plated): • Lot 550B: Antoninus Pius Caesarea Didrachm, ex E. A. Sydenham (as may have been the entirety of the Roman Cappadocia section, though the provenance was neglected), purchased by George Muller. • Lot 408.1: Athens “New Style” Tetradrachm, purchased by Mark Salton. ![]() ![]() GM’s foreword notes that “though quite a few pieces come from well-known Continental auction sales of the period between the two World Wars, no pedigree is given, as the owner did not keep a record of their provenance.”
 Where known, several prior collections were noted: de la Fuye, Bement, Vogel, Leningrad [Hermitage], Newell (published), Jakountchikov/y (?).
 Other sales & collections have been recovered later: Ars Classica I (Pozzi), Helbing 53 & Ars Classica XII (Wertheim), Schulman 194 & Kreling, Glendining 29 Apr 1954 (Forrer Coll.), and others from Ratto, Hess, and J. Schulman.
 Coins from this sale later appeared in the collections of BCD, Salton, Kollek, Knoepke, “Exceptional Collection” (Leu 76), Proschowsky, & in many numis. studies.
-See addl. bio & coll. background on “Provenance Glossary” page. |
+Addl. bio & coll. background on “Provenance Glossary” page. |

 SLG.
 OTTO = ADOLPH HESS 207.
 Sammlung Kommerzienrat H. Otto, Stuttgart [Heinrich Otto Jr., Stuttgart, 1856-1931] (Frankfurt, 1 Dec 1932). |